 Following are the advantages of using the FV in accounting:

 - The value of a total asset reflects the real financial strength as well as the income status of a company.
-Meaning, one doesn’t need to look at the profit and loss report; instead of looking at the actual value will give the information.
+This means that one doesn’t need to look at the profit and loss report; instead of, looking at the actual value will give the information.

 - It makes it easy to value all types of assets.